karlomijaljevic/adjvol/README.md

     which is the recommended option for lossless formats like FLAC, WAV, or AIFF.
 This option does not change the loudness of the audio file.
-  - `2`: Uses loudness normalization targeting a loudness of -12 LUFS, which is the recommended option for lossy formats like MP3, AAC, or OGG.
+  - `2`: Uses loudness normalization targeting a loudness of -12 LUFS, which is the recommended option for lossy formats like MP3.
-  - `3`: Use the basic volume adjustment for lossless formats like FLAC (equivalent to option `1` but does not change the loudness) and uses loudness normalization for lossy formats like MP3, AAC, or OGG.
+  - `3`: Uses the basic volume adjustment for lossless formats like FLAC and uses loudness normalization for lossy formats like MP3.

-If no option is provided, the script will default to `1`.
-Therefore, use with caution if you want to use the script with lossy formats.
-This was done to ensure that the script does not change the loudness of quality audio files by default (e.g. FLAC, WAV).
+If no option is provided, the script will default to `3`.

 ## Recommended Usage

-For best results, it is recommended to use the script with the `2` option for loudness normalization for audio files which with lossy formats like MP3, AAC, or OGG.
-This will ensure that the audio files are adjusted to a consistent loudness level.
+For best results, it is recommended to use the script with the `2` option for loudness normalization for audio files which with lossy formats like MP3, AAC, OPUS, OGG, etc. This will ensure that the audio files are adjusted to a consistent loudness level of -16 LUFS.

 For lossless formats like FLAC, the `1` option is sufficient and will not change the loudness of the audio file, but only adjust the peak volume to -1dB.

+In case you want to adjust the volume of both lossy and lossless formats in the same directory, you can use the `3` option, which will apply the basic volume adjustment for lossless formats and loudness normalization for lossy formats.
+This is also the default option if no option is provided.

 ## Adjustment (Volume Increase) Philosophy/Reasoning

+I created this script to help me with adjusting the volume of audio files which when *"found"* on the internet, were more often than not, too quiet for my liking (usually taken from some *big-red-logo-white-letter* video/music playing website).
+Furthermore, they would usually be in lossy formats such as OPUS.

 The adjustment philosophy behind this script is to provide a simple and practical approach to volume adjustment across different audio formats,